Contact Lens Care

+Spending too much time on smartphones and tablets can have a negative effect on children.
 The advancement of home technology and entertainment over the last decade means that we are spending more time using digital screens than ever before.
-This is especially true for kids, many of whom now own some sort of tablet or smart phone device, packed with an endless stream of TV shows, films, games and books.
+This is especially true for kids, many of whom now own some sort of electronic device such as a tablet or smart phone device, packed with an endless stream of TV shows, films, games and books.

-And at the same time, there’s an increasing amount of evidence suggesting that this could be having a negative effect on our eyes.
-For our children, whose eyes are still developing, there’s an increased concern.
-That’s why we’ve compiled a list of some practices parents can encourage in their children and build into habit.
+And at the same time, there’s an increasing amount of evidence suggesting that this could be having a negative effect on our eyes and cause vision problems.
+For our children, whose eyes are still developing, there’s an increased concern of short-sightedness (myopia) and blurry vision.
+That’s why we’ve compiled a list of 5 practice’s parents can encourage in their children and build into habit.

-Unconsciously, one does not blink as much as one usually would when staring at a screen, so the eyes aren’t receiving the natural moisture they need to stay hydrated.
+Unconsciously, one does not blink as much as one usually would when staring at a screen, so the eyes aren’t receiving the natural moisture they need to stay hydrated and causes eye strain.

 The most common eye-related issue that occurs from extensive digital screen use is dry eye.
 This short-term problem can be painful and highly uncomfortable, presenting an increased risk of infection and irritation.

 The way around this is for children to practice regular blinking during screen use.
-Looking away from the screen every now and again and taking some short visual breaks is another way to make sure they’re blinking at a natural rate.
+Looking away from digital devices every now and again and taking some short visual breaks is another way to make sure they’re blinking at a natural rate.

 The 20-20-20 rule is very easy to remember, making it a great way for your child to keep their eyes safe during screen use.
-The rule goes that whenever they’re looking at the screen, every twenty minutes they should take a break for twenty seconds and look at something twenty feet away.
+The rule goes that whenever they’re looking at the screen, every 20 minutes they should take a break for 20 seconds and look at something 20 feet away.